Spoons and Cookies

 after-oil-sunbath

-My recipe originated from Mrs. Longhurst, the mother of a high school girlfriend.
-I have been making these cookies for decades–from my own adolescent cookie cravings, for a young husband in early marriage, into the children-raising years, for nieces, nephews, sisters, and countless friends overseas.
-The contractor and crews who built our new Colorado cabin ate “Wendy’s Cookies” throughout construction.
+In my teens, I learned that the best homemade cookie batters are creamed, beaten, and stirred by hand with a sturdy, long handled wooden spoon.
+I have been making these cookies for decades–for my adolescent sweet-tooth cravings, for a young husband in early marriage, for the children-raising years overseas, for nieces, nephews, sisters, and countless friends.
+The contractor and crews who built our Colorado cabin ate “Wendy’s Cookies” from beginning to end of construction.
 Some say it is better built because of that mixture of oats, chocolate, and physical labor.

 Wooden spoons are like the trees from which they are honed.
 They are organically beautiful.
 They are eminently utilitarian.
 They can be passed through many generations of kitchens and cooks.
 In this way they live…maybe forever.

-WENDY’S CHOCOLATE CHIP OATIES
+CHOCOLATE CHIP OATIES

 IMG_3168

-• 2 C butter [or margarine]
+• 2 C butter [454 gm]

-• 2 C packed brown sugar
+• 1 1/2 C packed brown sugar

-• 2 C granulated sugar
+• 1 1/2 granulated sugar

-• 5 eggs
+• 4 eggs

-• 2 1/2 tsp baking soda
+• 2 tsp baking soda

-• 2 1/2 tsp salt
+• 2 tsp salt

-• 5 C whole oats
+• 4 C whole oats [not instant]

 In a large bowl, beat butter, sugars, and vanilla until light and creamy.
 You can melt the butter first to speed this up.
 Beat eggs lightly together.
 Add to creamed ingredients.